Darla Gardner is an ASHA certified Speech Language Pathologist with extensive experience in both the skilled nursing and educational settings.

 I was married young but my husband was serious about education and about me being an individual, a professional and accomplishing my goals.
 I studied pre-requisites for both nursing and physical therapy because I wasn’t exactly sure which field I would settle on.
 I considered all three fields (PT, OT, ST), went to various orientations and open houses for different programs, searched the internet for information on programs of instruction as well as job opportunities that followed graduation, and asked for TONS of advice from the therapists that I worked alongside daily.
 Speech therapy seemed to be the most enticing to me.
 Maybe it was the limited lifting and physically difficult aspect of the job (which I was so wrong about!) or possibly the unwritten “dress code” and fashion sense of the SLPs (just being honest here) but most possibly my acceptance into the ‘fast track’ program for Communication Disorders at the University of Texas at Dallas that would enable me to be practicing within a couple of years in a county which had very few therapists to provide the needed services.

 I completed my Master of Science degree in Communication Disorders in December 2003.
 I continued my Clinical Fellowship Year at the school district with my amazing and now longtime friend and mentor as my supervisor.
-My caseload varied from elementary aged students to high school students with range of severity and impairment.
-The caseload was high and extremely fast paced so I thought I might try something different when I was contacted by the company I had worked for as a teenager to work in their SNF just a few miles away.
-Little did I know that the ‘high caseload and fast paced’ environment at the school was nothing in comparison to what I was moving into.
+My caseload varied from elementary-aged students to high school students with a range of severity and impairment.
+The caseload was high and extremely fast-paced so I thought I might try something different when I was contacted by the company I had worked for as a teenager to work in their SNF just a few miles away.
+Little did I know that the ‘high caseload and fast-paced’ environment at the school was nothing in comparison to what I was moving into.

 Once again I was pregnant when I started that job as well and I worked there a couple of years before the administration changed as did the relationships and the workload expectations.
 This you will always find in skilled nursing: burnout.
 I saw my mom go through it several times as an activity director in the same setting.
 When the school district had an opening again I decided to go back but continued to work PRN for this same company that had always been so good to me.
 They had supported and encouraged me as I grew into an adult and also into a therapist.